That midday meal can make or break healthy habits — here's how to make sure lunch works for your weight-loss goals.

 - Don't be a member of the clean-plate club: When we're faced with a certain amount of food on our plate, it's difficult not to eat everything, especially if you're used to it from childhood.
 Get in the habit of eating slowly, enjoying each bite, and stopping once you feel the slightest sensation of fullness.
 Pack it up and remember that you can always finish the rest for an afternoon snack when you get hungry a couple of hours later.

 - Enjoy a sweet ending: End your noontime meal with a small treat to feel like you indulged.
-These no-bake brownies are just 59 calories a fudge-y square.
+These no-bake brownies are just 59 calories per fudge-y square.